 2. Releasing stress and anxiety is crucial.

 Stressing out hampers the natural production of antibodies and therefore suppresses the immune system.
 It is an unfair expectation to scour stress away from our life completely.
-The world is dynamic, uncertain and ever-changing.
-This can lead to situations of pressure, anxiety and stress in all individuals and thus rather than trying to avoid stressful situations entirely, we should learn to manage them.
-Check out our article on mindfulness to help you on your road to control stress.
+The world is dynamic, uncertain, and ever-changing.
+This can lead to situations of pressure, anxiety, and stress in all individuals, and thus rather than trying to avoid stressful situations entirely, we should learn to manage them.

 3. Laughing your illnesses away.

 Having a hearty laugh helps in the production of white blood cells, which help in fighting off bacteria and viruses.
 It also helps increase the antibodies in the mucus present in our nose and respiratory passages, which are the gateway for pathogens.
 So have a sense of humor and find comedy and mirth in your daily life.